-Student Loans are an epidemic and it doesn’t look like they are going away anytime soon, but there are some successful strategies to help.
-Many borrowers may believe that they will never repay their student loans.
-Many may feel forced into making the minimum payments on student loans that increase their interest eternally.
-The truth is that most people can pay off their student loans if they use an effective strategy.
+Student Loans are an epidemic and it doesn’t look like they are going away anytime soon.
+Many borrowers may believe that they will never repay their student loans and, instead, are forced to make the minimum payments on increasing interest for eternity.
+The truth is that many people may be able to pay off their student loans a little easier if they use an effective strategy.

 There are two common successful strategies for paying off student loans:

-This strategy costs the least amount of money over time out of the quick repayment methods.
-However, it can be considered a change in lifestyle to pay off debt as fast as possible.
+This strategy costs the least over time, but is often treated as a lifestyle change.
 Many find this method to be too extreme, though it is the most effective at paying down interest quickly.

 By following this principle borrowers will often pay more interest than people who adhere to the Debt Avalanche method.
-While borrowers will have fewer bills to deal with at the end of each month, those that remain may grow larger through their interest than the smaller bills ever were.
+While borrowers will have fewer bills to deal with each debt being paid in full, the debts that remain may grow larger through their interest than the smaller bills ever were.

-While the standard student loan repayment plan can be too high for borrowers to pay for their living expenses and their student loans, an IDR is often better at enabling an individual’s standard lifestyle.
-A borrower may be able to pay off student loans with a fraction of their discretionary income per month after switching to an IDR.
-This amount can be as low as $0.
-However, getting an IDR often extends the amount of time it takes to pay off a student loan.
+While the standard student loan repayment plan payments can be too high for borrowers, an IDR is often better at enabling a more comfortable and standard lifestyle.
+By switching to an IDR, a borrower becomes able to pay off student loans with a fraction of their discretionary income, which can be $0.
+However, getting an IDR may extend the amount of time it takes to pay off a student loan.

-Getting in the right IDR plan can result in student loan forgiveness after 20 to 25 years of enrollment.
-Loan forgiveness and lower repayment costs per month often create a more attractive option than the other student loan strategies.
-Special occupations, such as public service workers, may be able to look into special funds.
-For example: Public Service workers may have their debt forgiven in 10 years by following the Public Service Loan Forgiveness (PSLF) fund.
+Enrolling in the right IDR plan can result in forgiveness of debt balances that remain after 20 to 25 years of an IDR.
+The debt forgiveness combined with the lower repayment cost per month often creates a more attractive option than the other strategies.
+Special occupations, such as public service workers, may be able to look into special funds, like Public Service Loan Forgiveness to have their debt forgiven in 10 years.
 However, many people have problems with the paperwork required to stay on track with these plans.
-It is often worth consulting an expert to gain the find successful strategies for an individual’s situation.